UpfitDesign/Creality-Hi-Auto-Bed-Swap/README.md

 FB group: [Creality Hi auto bed swap mod](https://www.facebook.com/groups/1144499950961692)

 Thank you for your support!
 If you'd like to help cover some of the development costs and support future improvements, you can contribute using this payment link.
 A suggested tip is £20, but any amount is greatly appreciated!
 Together, we're building better 3D printers.
 I also offer complete hardware kits to build this system.
 You can source parts yourself or purchase a ready-to-go kit directly from me.
 Full details, BOM, and instructions are available in the Wiki.

+> [!WARNING]
+> This project is still in its early development stage.
+Features may be incomplete, unstable, or not function as expected.
+> Use this software and any associated hardware entirely at your own risk.
+> I take no responsibility or liability for any damage to your printer, electronics, property, or person that may result from using this project in any form.
+> By downloading, building, or using this system, you agree to assume all risks involved.

 |[SumUp payment link](https://pay.sumup.com/b2c/QNTAOLPP)|
 | :---: |